Vibe-Coding: Awesome, But Toward What?

 I don’t have answers yet.
 But I think the questions themselves matter.
 Because right now I’m using these tools a lot, and I’m having a blast, but I’m not sure I’m using them intentionally.
 There’s a difference between playing with powerful tools and wielding them toward something that matters.

 I’ll figure it out, and I’ll have had fun trying.
-I don’t regret a minute of it, I just want it to point somewhere.
+I don’t regret a minute of it, I just want it to move my life in a direction I’ll be proud of.
 Have you asked yourself similar questions about how you’re using AI, how you want to use it, and what you want it to change about your life?